Lancetnik/Propan/docs/docs/en/contributing/4_adapters.md

 There are two possible options here:

-* the library we use to work with the broker supports the `callbacks` mechanism (like *aio-pika* used for *RabbitMQ*)
+* the library we use to work with the broker supports the `callbacks` mechanism (like *aio-pika* does for *RabbitMQ*)
 * the library supports message iteration only

-In the second case, we were less lucky and we need to convert a loop into a `callback`.
+In the second case, we were less lucky, so we need to convert the loop into a `callback`.
 This can be done, for example, using `asyncio.Task`, as in the *Redis* example.
-However, in this case, you should not forget to correctly cancel these tasks in the `close` method.
+However, in this case, do not forget to correctly cancel these tasks in the `close` method.

 ```python linenums='1' hl_lines="16 26-27 45 55"
 {!> docs_src/contributing/adapter/redis_start.py !}
 ```

-After that, your broker should send a received messages to the functions decorated with `handle`.
-However, while these functions will fall with an error.
+After that, your broker should send a received message to the functions decorated with `handle`.
+However, these functions will fail with an error.

 ## Processing incoming messages